-Texas is one of 47 states with a physician health program.
-Many of these programs are nonprofit organizations that have contractual relationships with their states' medical boards, and the contracts include requirements to meet certain performance measures and to conduct regular compliance audits.
-These contracts, performance measures, and audit requirements help ensure programs meet their obligations to assist participants with their recovery while at the same time ensuring public protection by taking swift action if participants relapse and cannot practice safely.
+The program has failed to generate sufficient revenue to cover its costs for each of the last three fiscal years. meet their obligations to assist participants with their recovery while at the same time ensuring public protection by taking swift action if participants relapse and cannot practice safely.
 In addition, many state physician health programs receive a portion of license renewal fees in addition to donations from malpractice insurance companies, hospitals, healthcare systems, and medical societies to augment their funding.
-While statute authorizes the Texas Medical Board to accept gifts, grants, and donations, the program does not have that authority in its statute.
+While statute authorizes the Texas Medical Board to accept gifts, grants, and donations, the program does not have that authority in its statute.4